 Unlike some boroughs, Coraopolis isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coraopolis are a mix of both white- and blue-collar jobs.
 Overall, Coraopolis is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Coraopolis who work in office and administrative support (13.90%), sales jobs (11.97%), and teaching (9.48%).

 Also of interest is that Coraopolis has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Coraopolis in 2010 was $22,968, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $91,872 for a family of four.
-However, Coraopolis contains both very wealthy and poor people as well.
+The per capita income in Coraopolis in 2010 was $22,018, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $88,072 for a family of four.

 The most common language spoken in Coraopolis is English.
 Other important languages spoken here include Italian and Spanish.